htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 New Features:

-- When HTCondor has root, and is running with cgroups, the cgroup the job is in is writeable by the job, so that it can create sub-cgroups to manage memory, cpu etc.  Note that it can't change the cgroup allocation it has been given.
+- When HTCondor has root, and is running with cgroups, the cgroup the job is in is writeable by the job.
+This allows the job (perhaps a glidein) to sub-divide the resource limits it has been given, and allocate subsets of those to its child processes.
   :jira:`1496`

 Bugs Fixed: